 Juris Doctor/Master of the Arts in Latin American Studies

 J.D./M.A.L.A.S. degree candidates must satisfactorily complete course requirements for both the J.D. and M.A.L.A.S. degrees.
 In addition to the J.D. and M.A.L.A.S. degrees, a Joint Program Certificate will be awarded upon satisfactory completion of the program.
-Students undertake a four-year course of study comprising a minimum of 109 academic credits (79 Law Center credits and 30 credits of M.A.L.A.S. courses, with 6).
-Six credits of J.D. coursework will satisfy counted toward the M.A.L.A.S. degree requirements and 6 credits of M.A.L.A.S. coursework will satisfy counted toward the J.D.). requirements.
+Students undertake a four-year course of study comprising a minimum of 109 academic credits (79 credits of Law Center courses and 30 credits of M.A.L.A.S. work, with 6 credits of J.D. coursework counted toward the M.A.L.A.S. degree and 6 credits of M.A.L.A.S. coursework counted toward the J.D.).
 Candidates for this joint degree must meet the graduation requirements of both programs, including the Law Center Residency Requirement (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies) and satisfy the academic standards of the two programs: maintain a minimum cumulative grade point average of 3.00/4.00 in their M.A.L.A.S. program and the required minimum cumulative grade point average for the J.D. program (see the Juris Doctor Program chapter of the Georgetown Law Student Handbook of Academic Policies), demonstrate advanced foreign language ability through successful completion of a Spanish or Portuguese oral proficiency examination, and successfully complete the written comprehensive examination of the M.A.L.A.S.
 Program.

 • 24 credits of M.A.L.A.S. coursework, ordinarily taken in the first or second years of the joint program;